Arjunsharmahehe/Todo/README.md

 The site should be up on `localhost:3000` or your local network `192:168.X.XX:3000`

 ## Final thoughts
 It was a fun impromptu project to work on.
-I was a headache using Redux (why not use Zustand).
+It was a headache using Redux (why not use Zustand).
 It was pleasant creating the routes and the design.
 I tried my best to follow clean code practices.
 If something is not right, raise an issue.
 I am learning everyday.